Stape

 Publish the changes in your containers and make sure that the cookies for which you have configured Cookie Extender in Safari have the lifetime you specify:

-test your setup
+test the setup

 Conclusion